 Course Outcomes (CO) Direct Attainment Level

-S. No. Threshold level (%) Attainment level Criteria Attainment level More than 80% of students scoring more than class average 3 1 Class Average 56 to 79% of students scoring more than class average 2 At least 55% of students scoring more than class average 1
+S. No. Threshold level (%) Threshold level (%) Attainment level Criteria More than 80% of students scoring more than class average 3 1 Class Average 56 to 79% of students scoring more than class average 2 1

 University Result grading system